-With the awareness that every teacher is a language teacher, all teachers of our schools know that they set examples for their students in developing their home language and/or second languages, and continually support them in this regard.
+With the awareness that every teacher is a language teacher, all teachers of our schools know that they set examples for their students in developing their mother-tongue and/or foreign languages, and continually support them in this regard.
 Students below the expected language proficiency level are supported during after-class study sessions.
-In cases where there are students with different home languages, in cooperation with parents and in order for the school's language of instruction to be developed, a work schedule is prepared.
-Other than home language and second languages, students are instructed in field terminologies for every discipline as of the preparatory class.
+In cases where there are students with different mother-tongues, in cooperation with parents and in order for the school's language of instruction to be developed, a work schedule is prepared.
+Other than mother-tongue and foreign languages, students are instructed in field terminologies for every discipline as of the preparatory class.

-Any documents seen by our students are checked by the relevant departments at our school to determine whether they comply with the language rules.
+Any document seen by our students are checked by the relevant departments at our school to determine whether they comply with the language rules.
 Student products (exams, projects, experiment papers, homework, etc.) are also assessed in terms of language rule compliance.